tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

   --confidence CONF_TH  confidence threshold [0.3]
 ```

-The `--model` option only supports `ssd_inception_v2_coco` (default) and `ssd_mobilenet_v1` now.
-It would probably be extended to support more object detection models in the future.
+The `--model` option could only be set to `ssd_inception_v2_coco` (default) or `ssd_mobilenet_v1` now.
+It would likely be extended to support more object detection models in the future.
 The `--build` option only needs to be done once for each object detection model.
-The TensorRT optimized graph would be saved/cached into a protobuf file, so that later invocations of the script could load the cached graph directly without going through the optimization steps again.
+The TensorRT optimized graph would be saved/cached into a protobuf file, so that later invocations of the script could load the cached graph directly without going through the optimization process again.

 Example #1: build TensorRT optimized 'ssd_mobilenet_v1_coco' model and run real-time object detection with USB webcam.

 ```
-python3 camera_tf_trt.py --usb --model ssd_mobilenet_v1_coco --build`
+$ python3 camera_tf_trt.py --usb --model ssd_mobilenet_v1_coco --build
 ```

-Example #2: verify the optimized 'ssd_mobilenet_v1_coco' model with NVIDIA's original huskies picture.
+Example #2: verify the optimized 'ssd_mobilenet_v1_coco' model with NVIDIA's original 'huskies.jpg' picture.

 ```
-python3 camera_tf_trt.py --image --filename examples/detection/data/huskies.jpg --model ssd_mobilenet_v1_coco
+$ python3 camera_tf_trt.py --image --filename examples/detection/data/huskies.jpg --model ssd_mobilenet_v1_coco
 ```

 Here is the result of example #2.